S. Donald Stookey: Career

-FotoForm glass

 One of Stookey's earliest innovations was FotoForm glass.
 The scientific community recognized its value around 1948.
 FotoForm glass is used in computer manufacturing and communications technology.
 A serendipitous invention made by Stookey in 1953 was when he took a piece of FotoForm glass and mistakenly heated it to 900 °C when he meant to heat it to 600 °C. When an oven thermometer was stuck on the higher temperature, Stookey had accidentally created the first glass-ceramic, Fotoceram.
 It was later known also as Pyroceram.
 This was the first glass-ceramic and eventually led to the development of CorningWare in 1957.
 CorningWare went to the consumer marketplace the next year in 1958 for cookware by Corning Glass Works and became just one of Stookey's multimillion-dollar inventions.
 It influenced the development of VisionWare, which is transparent cookware.
 VisionWare was patented by Corning Glass Works in 1966.

 Pyroceramic glass has the necessary properties to be used by the military for the nose cones of supersonic radar domes in guided missiles applied in defense.
 It has the special properties of extreme hardness, super strength, resistance to high heat and transparency to radar waves.
 It is the basis for Gorilla Glass, used in iPhones and other LCD screens.

-Stookey also developed photochromic glass.
-Photochromic glass is a glass that is used to make ophthalmic lenses that darken in bright light.
+Stookey also developed photochromic glass, used to make ophthalmic lenses that darken in bright light.
 These lenses were first available to consumers in the 1960s as sunglasses made by Corning Glass Works.
 It was a joint discovery and development of Stookey with William Armistead.
 Stookey also invented photosensitive glass using gold in which permanent colored photographs can be produced.